 Don't leave your washing machine or dishwasher running if no one is at home.
 Washing machines are one of the most common sources of water damage in the home.
 Follow these tips to prevent water damage by dishwashers and washing machines:

-- Check the hoses for cracks, blisters or kinks, which are most commonly found near the hose connection.
+- Check the hoses for cracks, blisters, or kinks most commonly found near the hose connection.

 - Ensure that the connection to the valve is secure, but avoid over-tightening.